sahil280114/codealpaca/README.md

 ```
 Then, install the particular fork of Hugging Face's transformers library.

-Below is a command that fine-tunes LLaMA-7B with our dataset on a machine with 4 A100 80G GPUs in FSDP `full_shard` mode.
+Below is a command that fine-tunes LLaMA-7B with our dataset on a machine with 4 A100 80G GPUs using deepspeed.
-We were able to reproduce a model of similar quality as the one we hosted in our demo with the following command using **Python 3.10**.

 Replace `<your_random_port>` with a port of your own, `<your_path_to_hf_converted_llama_ckpt_and_tokenizer>` with the
 path to your converted checkpoint and tokenizer (following instructions in the PR), and `<your_output_dir>` with where you want to store your outputs.